Lucky-069/Revancify/README.md

 # Usage
 1. Open Termux.
-2. Type `cd storage/Revancify`
+2. Type `revancify`
-3. To run the script, type `bash Revancify.sh`
-> Don't run sh main.sh, otherwise script will give errors.
+> Now Revancify is a binary, it can be run directly after opening.
 # Uninstallation
 1. Open Termux.
 2. Type `cd storage/Revancify`